 It feels good to set a positive intention for the new year.
 I hope that by focusing on my desire for connection, I can let the word gently guide me through the year.
 I can feel this is going to be a time of change and I’m open to new ideas and possibilities.
 I’d love to know if you’ve selected a word to shape your year – please let me know in the comments.

 I’m currently taking coaching bookings for 2019.
 If you’re ready to set some goals and intentions for the new year and you would like to find out more about how my coaching can help, please get in touch to book a free introductory call.
 Here’s what my clients are saying about my coaching.

 This text was originally shared with my community as part of my monthly letter.
 If you’d like to join my mailing list, to receive regular inspiration and motivation, with all my latest blog posts and updates about my coaching, then please sign up here.
-I’d love for you to join my creative community!
+I’d love for you to join my online community!

 Uncover your dreams and aspirations for the year ahead

 12 insightful questions to help you plan your year